switchfootsid/Practical-Tensorflow/distributed-training.md

 - Parameter servers only need to aggregate gradients and broadcast updates, so they are typically placed on CPUs, not GPUs.
 - GPU have a slow I/O (possibly due to DMA?), much faster for CPU .

-### Note:
+### Note on Practical Distributed TF:
 As someone who wants to focus on developing (learning) new deep architectures, I must warn you that managing parameters-workers in Tensorflow code is a little messy.
 It requires the developer to write a lot of control statements and tracking IP addresses.

-I highly recommend using **Google Cloud Machine Learning Engine.** Via the high-level **TF Esimtators API**, distributed training is a breeeze on CMLE and requires **no code changes**.
+It is error-prone and impractical to create a ClusterSpec using host endpoints (IP address and port number).
+Use instead a cluster manager such as Kubernetes to reduce the complexity of configuring and launching TensorFlow applications.
+The main options are either a cloud managed solution.
+I highly recommend using **Google Cloud Machine Learning Engine.** By wrapping your code in high-level **TF Esimtators API**, distributed training is a breeeze on and requires **no code changes** on CMLE.

 ```
 parameter_servers = ["localhost:2222"]